js-csp/js-csp/README.md

 Or, if you use Python's Twisted: https://github.com/ubolonton/twisted-csp

-Or, if you want a better language: https://github.com/clojure/core.async
+Or, if you use Clojure:
+https://github.com/clojure/core.async

 ## Install